How to turn off VPN on computer safely (Windows, macOS, Linux)

 8. Tips for safely disabling a VPN

-Disabling your VPN on a computer—even temporarily—can expose your online activity, IP address, and sensitive data.
+Disabling your VPN on a computer, even temporarily, can expose your online activity, IP address, and sensitive data.
 That’s why it’s important to take a few extra precautions to reduce your risk while your VPN is turned off.
-These tips can help you maintain a baseline level of security and privacy.
+These tips can help you maintain a baseline level of safety and confidentiality.

 8.1.
 Enable firewall and antivirus protection